gumnutdev/docs/docs/quickstart.md

 ---
-title: 'Quick Start'
+title: Quick Start
-description: 'Quick Start with Gumnut'
+description: Quick Start with Gumnut
-icon: 'download'
 ---

+# Quick Start

 Getting started and connected to Gumnut should only take a few minutes.

-# Installation
+## Installation

 Use `npm` or your favorite package manager.